alanwsmith/typing-rust.alanwsmith.com/src/hello-world/index.md

 ```

 Here's a high level overview of the parts.
-We'll dig into the details in as we progress
-through the site.

 - The first thing in the code is `fn` which
   is short for function which is what we're defining here.